Coarse cone quotients: Motivic calculations using transfers

 \section{Motivic calculations using transfers}

-The notion of a coarse homology with transfers was introduced in \cite{trans}.
-Many interesting coarse homology theores, in particular those of $K$-theoretic nature, extend to coarse homology theories with transfers, see \cite{trans} and \cite{unik} for algebraic coarse $K$-homology theories and \cite{coarsek} for topological coarse $K$-homology.
+The notion of a coarse homology theory with transfers was introduced in \cite{trans}.
+Many interesting coarse homology theories, in particular those of $K$-theoretic nature, extend to coarse homology theories with transfers; see \cite{trans} and \cite{unik} for algebraic coarse $K$-homology theories, and \cite{coarsek} for topological coarse $K$-homology.